HISTORY

 1981

-Auckland catcher Venita Hokai becomes first NZ woman to play in the United States college softball system at Arizona State.
+Venita Hokai is the first New Zealand athlete to play in the US college softball system.

 1982